 Need a Bike Rental

-This list is provided as a information to those who might want to rent a bicycle for the Tour of Napa Valley.
+This list is provided as information to those who might want to rent a bicycle for the Tour of Napa Valley.

 Need a Place to Stay